sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/typescript-with-laravel-mix.md

 ---
 title: TypeScript With Laravel Mix
-date: 16/05/2017
+date: 2017-05-16
 era: Laravel 5.4

-description: In a recent Spatie project we decided to give TypeScript a shot for the business critical part of a new application.
-TypeScript provides static analysis to reduce the chance of introducing bugs, to have self-documenting code, and to improve our tooling (autocompletion!)
+description: "In a recent Spatie project we decided to give TypeScript a shot for the business critical part of a new application.
+TypeScript provides static analysis to reduce the chance of introducing bugs, to have self-documenting code, and to improve our tooling (autocompletion!)"
 ---

 In a recent [Spatie](https://spatie.be) project we decided to give [TypeScript](https://typescriptlang.org) a shot for the business critical part of a new application.
 TypeScript provides static analysis to reduce the chance of introducing bugs, to have self-documenting code, and to improve our tooling (autocompletion!)